ardumont/markdown-toc/README.md

 ## Customize

-Currently, you can customize three variables:
+Currently, you can customize the following:

 * `markdown-toc-header-toc-start`
 * `markdown-toc-header-toc-title`
 * `markdown-toc-header-toc-end`
+*  markdown-toc-indentation-space

 Customize them as following format: